YusenFan/Ollama-Transcriber/README.md

 ### Install `ffmpeg` Globally as PowerShell Administrator

 **NOTE:** `ffmpeg` **DOES NOT** work in virutal environment and is required for Whisper to work.
-A "**[Win2]File not found error**" populates when attempting to use within a virtual environment, although  it is not best practice, utilize your global environment instead!
+A "**[Win2]File not found error**" is thrown when attempting to use within a virtual environment, although  it is not best practice, utilize your global environment instead.

 - Follow the instructions [HERE](https://chocolatey.org/install#individual) and install choclatey install via PowerShell Administration to install `ffmpeg`.